maded2/plotng/README.md

 - DiskSpaceCheck : check if destination directories have enough disk space to hold a new plot (only tested on Linux, may not work on MacOS / Windows)
 - DelaysBetweenPlot : Delays in mins between starting a new plot (minimum is 1 min)
 - MaxActivePlotPerTarget : Maximum active plots per target directory (default: 0 - no limit)
+- UseTargetForTmp2 : use target directory for tmp2
+- BucketSize : specify custom busket size (default: 0 - use chia default)

 Please note PlotNG now skips any destination directory which have less than 105GB is space, if you set DiskSpaceCheck to true.